40+ NH Museums to Visit This Summer

 18 Highlawn Rd., Warner, NH

-Admission: Adults are $9; seniors and students are $8; children ages 6-12 are $7 and children under 6 are free.
-Native Americans are free.
+Admission: Adults are $11; seniors, veterans and students are $10; children ages 6-12 are $8 and children under 6 are free.
+There is no admission fee for Native Americans.

 About: View exhibits of Native Americana — dioramas, clothing and crafts as well as teepee mockup and a nature trail highlighting plants used for medicine and native American rituals.